Reasons Why HR Tech Implementations Fail

 Over-Reliance on the Technology

-Less than 10% of the failures attributed to HR technology implementation directly correlate to the technology.
-Most HR professionals view technology as a "quick fix" to the organisation's shortcomings.
+Less than 10% of the failures attributed to HR technology and HR system implementation directly correlate to the technology.
+Most HR professionals view technology as a "quick fix" to the organization's shortcomings.
 They end up forgetting about improving the company's culture and employee skills .
 Side-lining technology as the only solution often culminates in poor communication lines.
 It is the avenue to misguided objectives and poor project management.

 Instead of over-relying on technology to achieve great outcomes, HR should focus on the tech's goal.
-This helps if the organisation incorporates technology into its company culture.
+This helps if the organization incorporates technology into its company culture.
 That includes redefining responsibilities and embracing role changes for a more cohesive workforce.
-Human resources should also focus on effective employee onboarding strategies.
+Human resources should also focus on effective employee onboarding strategies and performance management.

-If an organisation's labour force feels secluded by a technological solution, a successful HR tech implementation becomes a pipe dream.
-HR shouldn't run away from the traditional practice of making the employees their priority.
-It helps if you get employees' views and opinions concerning the upcoming changes.
+If an organization's labor force feels secluded by a technological solution, a successful HR tech implementation process becomes a pipe dream.
+The HR team shouldn't run away from the traditional practice of making the employees their priority.
+It helps if you get employees' views and opinions concerning the upcoming changes and new HR tools.

 Poor Measure of ROI